For those of you born after 1970, I thought I’d share my technique for hanging tinsel, also known as icicles, on the Christmas tree.

 Throwing of tinsel onto the tree in big gobs is strictly prohibited.
 We will have none of that!
 Applying tinsel is an art form and should be treated with reverence.

-After spending an
+After spending a

-entire delightful evening painstakingly applying tinsel to the tree, stand back and admire your shiny, sparkly creation.
+entire, mind-numbing delightful evening painstakingly applying tinsel to the tree, stand back and admire your shiny, sparkly creation.

 Seriously, this was the first time in probably 40 years that I have put tinsel on a tree.
 Did it a lot as a kid and then kicked the habit around the time they invented fake trees and twinkle lights.